nexpy/nexpy/_sources/pythonshell.txt

  >>> sample["temperature"] = 40.0
  >>> sample.keys()
  ['temperature']

+.. note:: It is also possible to reference objects by their complete paths with
+          respect to the root object, *e.g.*, root['/entry/sample/temperature'].

 If a group is not created as another group attribute, its internal name defaults to the class name without the 'NX' prefix.
 This can be useful in automatically